gensart-x/sora-erlyana/README.md

 The installation needs several steps, you might want to see the documentation for more information.

--   For quick installation, first thing you can clone the app, no matter what method you use, below is the simple example one :
+-   For quick installation, first thing you can clone the app, no matter what method you use, below is the simple example one using Git command:

 ```bash
 git clone https://github.com/gensart-x/sora-erlyana.git